 - Fiber: 0 grams

-There aren’t many micronutrients in extra virgin olive oil.
-The exceptions are Vitamin E and Vitamin K. A single tablespoon of extra virgin olive oil provides approximately 13% of your daily recommended value of Vitamin E, and approximately 9% of your daily recommended value of Vitamin K.
+There aren't many micronutrients in extra virgin olive oil except for vitamin E and vitamin K. A single tablespoon of extra virgin olive oil provides approximately 13% of your daily recommended value of vitamin E and approximately 9% of your daily recommended value of vitamin K.

 Quite a few healthful compounds are found in all olive oils, including cholesterol-lowering monounsaturated fatty acids.
-However, there are some specific health benefits to extra virgin olive oil.
+However, there are some specific health benefits of extra virgin olive oil.

-Much has been said about the “Mediterranean d iet” and its benefits for a healthy heart.
+Much has been said about the "Mediterranean diet" and its benefits for a healthy heart.
 One of the core components of this diet is extra virgin olive oil.
-Studies have indicated that extra virgin olive oil is anti-inflammatory, contains abundant antioxidants, and is beneficial for vasodilation.
+Studies show that extra virgin olive oil is anti-inflammatory, contains abundant antioxidants, and is beneficial for vasodilation.